 Some contractors were a combination.
 For instance, acting very aggressively in the beginning to shed business and capacity, focused in the wrong markets, dropping faster than the market in 2008-2009 but emerging and dominating their markets by 2012 and beyond.

-Recessions reorder the market and competitive landscape; ensure you earn the place you want.
+Recessions reorder the market and competitive landscape and ensure you earn the place you want.

 - What market sectors and businesses will most likely grow?